atlas-mcp-server

 Restore Process

-- Restore command:
+- Restore from backup:

 npm run db:import <path_to_backup_directory>